Hafeez happy to perform as bowler

 The right-arm off-spinner was declared the player of the match for his brilliant bowling spell in which he conceded just six runs in four overs and claimed an important wicket of dangerous opening batsman Andre Fletcher.

-While talking in a video posted by the Pakistan Cricket Board, the 40-year-old thanked captain Babar Azam for backing him as a bowler.
+While talking in a video posted by the Pakistan Cricket Board, the 40-year-old thanked captain Babar Azam to back him as a bowler.

 “As a bowler, this is my first player of the match award and I will remember it for a long time,” said Hafeez.
 “I am really happy that I contributed with the ball against such a dangerous batting lineup.
 To be very honest, we were 10 to 15 runs short but I am glad that captain Babar Azam trusted my abilities with the ball and things worked out for the team.”